What Is Calligraphy?

 By Colleen Messina

 1 Good handwriting is an excellent skill.
 You might not enjoy practicing handwriting in school, but some people love to make their handwriting look fancy.
-These unusual artists are called calligraphers.
+There are some unusual artists who are called calligraphers.
 Calligraphy has been a form of creative expression for centuries.

 2 The word "calligraphy" means beautiful writing.
 Many ancient cultures laid the foundation for calligraphy with their imaginative picture alphabets.
-The Egyptians created hieroglyphics about 3,500 B.C.
+The Egyptians created hieroglyphics about 3,200 B.C.
 These pictures described events and ideas.
 The Chinese people also used elaborate brushstrokes for their written language.
-They invented more than 1,500 characters by 1,500 B.C.
+Their first written records go back to about 1,250 B.C.
 Chinese calligraphers took their art seriously.
 They did special meditation before they wrote anything.
-They wanted to be in the "write" frame of mind.
+I guess they wanted to be in the "write" frame of mind!

 For the complete story with questions: click here for printable